Arunvishnu123/Peer-to-Peer-BlockChain/protocol.md

 2. Data  - Here data is same as the request type and is of json format.This optional in every messages

-## Explanations and Examples of differnent types requests and correpsonding reponses -
+## Explanations and Examples of different types requests and corresponding responses -

 # 1. [Post][Transaction][Data] -
                Here the transaction information is send to the receiver node.